The Sandman (wrestler): NWA Total Nonstop Action (2003–2004, 2010, 2019)

 The Sandman made his surprise debut in NWA Total Nonstop Action on February 12, 2003, where he was defeated by Raven in a falls count anywhere match. a week later on February 19 Sandman and Steve Corino faced Raven and Low Ki in a losing effort, on February 26 NWA/TNA Weekly PPV, Sandman lost to A.J.
 Styles after Raven hit Sandman with a steel chair.
 After several matches in the promotion, in June 2003 Sandman competed in a TNA Hard 10, a tournament to proclaim the most hardcore wrestler in the company.
 Sandman defeated Devon Storm in the Quarterfinals, Sonny Siaki in the semifinals and New Jack in the finals to win the tournament.
 On July 9, Sandman accepted the Hard 10 Cup, and was attacked by Don Callous and Iceberg.
 After a 3-month absence Sandman returned on the November 5 where he was defeated by Shane Douglas.
 He worked for TNA until February 4, when Sandman and Terry Funk lost to The Gathering (CM Punk and Julio Dinero) and after the match The Sandman left TNA.

 Sandman returned to TNA on July 27, 2010, at the tapings of the August 5 edition of TNA Impact!, in order to take part in the August 8 ECW reunion show, Hardcore Justice.
 At the event on August 8, Sandman assaulted former rival P.J.
 Polaco (Justin Credible) after his match with Stevie Richards.
-On the following edition of Impact!, the ECW alumni, known collectively as EV 2.0, were assaulted by A.J.
+On the following edition of TNA Impact!, the ECW alumni, known collectively as EV 2.0, were assaulted by A.J.
 Styles, Kazarian, Robert Roode, James Storm, Douglas Williams and Matt Morgan of Ric Flair's Fourtune stable, who thought they didn't deserve to be in TNA.
 The following week TNA president Dixie Carter gave each member of EV 2.0 TNA contracts in order for them to settle their score with Fourtune.
-Sandman no-showed an Impact! taping on August 23 and parted ways with the company.
+Sandman no-showed a TNA Impact! taping on August 23 and parted ways with the company.

-On the May 31, 2019, episode of Impact, Sandman appeared during a match between Eddie Edwards and Killer Kross where he gave a Kendo Stick to Edwards helping him win the match. on the June 14, 2019, episode of Impact, Sandman lost to Killer Kross.
+On the May 31, 2019, episode of TNA Impact!, Sandman appeared during a match between Eddie Edwards and Killer Kross where he gave a Kendo Stick to Edwards helping him win the match. on the June 14, 2019, episode of TNA Impact!, Sandman lost to Killer Kross.